ordina-jworks/NodeSimpleServer/README.md

 **Blogpost about this application**
 -----------------------------------
-I've written a blogpost that features this application.
+I've written a blog post that features this application.
 You can find a lot more information about the architecture of the application in my blog post.
 [Read my blogpost](https://ordina-jworks.github.io/iot/2017/01/21/Node-with-TypeScript.html) on the JWorks Tech Blog!
+The blog post is based on the code up to [this commit!](https://github.com/ordina-jworks/NodeSimpleServer/commit/020d9e7a449d4ba939f43e879326a0a77dded220)

 **Functionality to be implemented:**
 ====================================
 - Implement decent custom logger
-- Implement Web socket
-- Port over slotmachine and booze-o-meter
+- Finish porting over slotmachine and booze-o-meter
-- Set up testing
+- HTTPS